 November 7, 10am – 1pm

-Participation in this workshop is open and free-o-charge for everyone with interests and intermediate level of knowledge on blockchain.
+Participation in this workshop is open and free of charge for everyone with interests and an intermediate level of knowledge on blockchain technology.
 Space is limited.

 November 8, 2017 12pm – 12:50pm